Ismailco/Ismailco/README.md

 Hi there!
 I’m a full-stack developer and entrepreneur passionate about building meaningful technology 🚀.

 My journey into tech wasn’t conventional—I started in philosophy 🧠, exploring life’s big questions, before discovering the creative potential of coding in 2018 💻.
 Since then, I’ve gained expertise in:
-- 🛠️ **Frameworks & Tools**: Ruby on Rails, React, Next.js, Flutter, and Tailwind CSS
+- 🛠️ **Frameworks & Tools**: Ruby on Rails, React, Next.js, and Tailwind CSS
 - 🌐 **Backend Technologies**: Node.js, NestJS, and PostgreSQL
 - 🔄 **Agile & Scrum Methodologies**